Priyanshu-Vishwakarma/LibEase/README.md

 File Handling: Implements std::fstream for reading/writing.
 Updates are handled by writing to a temp.csv, deleting the old file, and renaming the temp file to prevent data loss.
 String Manipulation: Custom utilities to handle CSV parsing (replacing spaces with dashes) and table formatting.

-# Future Improvements
-xImplement a visual GUI.
-Add an Admin role for managing users.
-Migrate from CSV to SQL Database (SQLite/MySQL).
-Add "Due Date" calculation for issued books.